Jimver/catsay/README.md

 This is a useless cli tool of a cat echoing what you say.

+## Installation
+If you have `snap` installed (Ubuntu 16.04 and up) you can simply install using:

+`sudo snap install cat-say`

+And run it like:

+`catsay hello`

+If you don't have snap you can just get the latest binaries [here](https://github.com/Jimver/catsay/releases/latest)

 ## Operation
 You can either provide your text: